BreadleyFloof/EasyNavigation/README.md

 This mod was created to help with finding where you left off or where you entered in a factory!

 # Features
-- Enable or disable permanent trails
+- Enable or disable permanent trails.
-- Clear trails regardless of whether permanent trails is enabled or disabled
+- Clear trails regardless of whether permanent trails is enabled or disabled.
+- Customize how the trail looks and the functionality of it.\
+Currently available colors: black, blue, clear, cyan, gray, green, grey, magenta, red, white, yellow (Type in a color in the appropriate field in the config file or LethalConfig.
+These colors are not case sensitive.)

 # Controls
-These controls are hard coded and can not be changed.\
+These key binds can be changed in the configuration file or through LethalConfig.\
 O - Enable or disable permanent trails\
 I - Clear all trails regardless of if permanent trails is on or not

 # Planned Features
-- Displaying when the permanent trail is enabled or disabled (This one will be worked on next)
-- Config settings\
--Set the duration, color and width of the trail.
-- Enable the trail to be used for getting to and from the ship
+- Enable the trail to be used for getting to and from the ship.
+- Add a trail to all the players in a lobby with a random color.

 # Information
 I developed this mod in about 6 hours total.
 This is my first mod for a game, but I do have a lot of experience developing Unity games.
 I plan to clean the code up and add more features in the future.\